 - a scruffy mongrel dog, Sam, whom I inherited from a scruffy mongrel boyfriend.
 He simply like me better.
 Who wouldn’t?

 - a hamster called Scratchy, and

-- a fierce (and also inherited) English Bull Terrier called Sweep (another case of love me, love my enormous killer white dog).
+- a fierce (and also inherited) English Bull Terrier called Sweep (another case of love me, love my enormous vicious killer dog).

 All of the above sadly departed.

 Latterly, as children arrived, pets made a resurgence.
 So much so that my life is now dominated by furry friends and I am a veritable Doctor Dolittle.
 Owning a pet is the icing on the cake of childhood, is’t not?

 a) Dandy & Rosie, our Border Terrier brother and sister (we went for one and came home with two.
 I am weak).